 My favorite on this list has to be InCall Recorder.
 Not only does it have the most complete feature set of all the apps here, it is polished in a way that makes it feel like a quality app, and feel can be just as important as function.
 My runner-up choice would be Automatic Call Recorder simply because it has three different-yet-useful recording modes.

 At the end of the day, recording phone calls can be a tricky issue and Erez has touched on some of the tricky aspects of it, such as not running out of space while recording phone calls.
-What do you think?
-Do you shun the practice or do you use it regularly?
-If so, which app do you prefer to use?
-Share your thoughts with us in the comments!

 Image Credits: Reel to reel player Via Shutterstock